Value your car

 4 Major component work Engine, gearbox, suspension entries Flags expensive past repairs Recent major work right before listing

-5 Workshop stamps Authorised workshop stamps on every entry Confirms proper servicing, not roadside patchwork All entries from informal garages on a "company maintained" car
+5 Workshop stamps Authorised workshop stamps on every entry Confirms proper servicing All entries from informal garages on a “company maintained” car

 6 Coolant / brake / transmission fluid Changed per OEM schedule?
 Confirms system health Never changed on a 5+ year car